ACCESSIBILITY FOR INDIVIDUALS WITH A DISABILITY

 Services to accommodate individuals with disabilities include receiving additional time to complete exams.
 Students will be provided with an extension of time and one half to complete a test.
 In addition, all lectures are recorded and stored in Populi.
 Students may listen to the lecture at any time and as often as they choose to.
 Additional accommodations that may be provided an individual with disabilities include the following services.

-1. Use of tape recorders to record lectures
+- Use of tape recorders to record lectures.

-4. Use of scratch blank paper during exams.
-The used/unused scratch paper must be submitted to the instructor at the end of the exam
+- Use of scratch blank paper during exams.
+The used/unused scratch paper must be submitted to the instructor at the end of the exam.

 Assistive Technology is any item, piece of equipment, software program, or product system that is used to increase, maintain, or improve an individual’s functioning and independence.
 The purpose of assistance technology is to help enhance learning by capitalizing on one’s strengths while modifying areas of difficulty.
-Different forms of educational assistive technology offered by the school include:
+Different forms of educational assistive technology available to the public:

 Students, faculty and staff are having to learn new tools and technologies to manage with the transition to online learning.
 Below are a few tips regarding the accessibility features of a few of these technologies, to support the transition: